numberoverzero/bloop/docs/user/models.rst

 __ https://github.com/numberoverzero/bloop/issues/72

 The default ``table_name`` is simply the model's ``__name__``.
-This is useful for mapping a model to an existing table,or mapping multiple models to the same table:
+This is useful for mapping a model to an existing table, or mapping multiple models to the same table:

 .. code-block:: python